nhthn/oddvoices/README.md

     sing nwh.voice music.json out.wav

+### Building and using the C++ synthesizer

+The C++ synthesizer in the `liboddvoices` directory is a port of the Python synthesizer.

+    cd liboddvoices
+    mkdir build && cd build
+    cmake ..

+    liboddvoices_frontend ../../nwh.voice ../example/music.json out.wav

 ## Corpus

 The corpus was created manually in the file `words.txt`, which spans most common CV and CC diphones in General American English (GA).